nodejs/node/doc/api/dns.md

 On error, the `Promise` is rejected with an [`Error`][] object, where `err.code` is the error code.
-Keep in mind that `err.code` will be set to `'ENOTFOUND'` not only when the host name does not exist but also when the lookup fails in other ways such as no available file descriptors.
+Keep in mind that `err.code` will be set to `'ENOTFOUND'` not only when the hostname does not exist but also when the lookup fails in other ways such as no available file descriptors.

 [`dnsPromises.lookup()`][] does not necessarily have anything to do with the DNS protocol.
-The implementation uses an operating system facility that can associate names with addresses, and vice versa.
+The implementation uses an operating system facility that can associate names with addresses and vice versa.
 This implementation can have subtle but important consequences on the behavior of any Node.js program.
 Please take some time to consult the [Implementation considerations section][] before using `dnsPromises.lookup()`.